The Best Free & Cheap Podcast Hosting Sites [October 2020]

 When looking for a podcast host, there are a few criteria to bear in mind.
 One critical factor is the host’s upload limits.
 Some free hosts will limit the size or number of files you can upload.
-This is fine if you’re experimenting with you’re once-a-week review of local restaurants, but not OK if you are planning to launch your own network.
-Analytics is also important and many free podcasts hosts have minimal analytics in place.
+This is fine if you’re experimenting with you’re once-a-week review of local restaurants, but not okay if you’re planning to launch your own network.
+Analytics is also important, and many free podcasts hosts have minimal analytics in place.
 Some hosts allow integration with third-party tools, some do not.

 Integration with iTunes or other platforms is a useful feature, as is the ability to create a homepage within the hosting site where your latest podcasts can be featured in one place.
 After all, if someone stumbles across a podcast and likes what they hear, you want them to quickly be able to find the rest of your output.

 Finally, a podcast hosting site that offers a free or inexpensive account with the option to upgrade to a more feature-rich service is ideal, because it means you can upgrade your offering without having to set up all over again.

 PodBean is one of the most accomplished podcast websites around.
 It is simple, has good reliability and performance and competitive pricing.
 It has a very clean interface that prioritizes ease of use so you can spend more time producing content.
 The tools are simple and get the job done quickly with the minimum of fuss.
 It is a very easy podcast hosting site to get to grips with.